oyanzhi/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the client will be removed i.e adding of tags is not cumulative.
 * You can remove all the client’s tags by typing `t/` without specifying any tags after it.

 Examples:
-* `edit 1 p/91234567 e/johndoe@example.com` Changes the first client’s phone number to `91234567`
+* `edit 1 p/91234567 ip/Health policy` Changes the 1st client’s `PHONE` to `91234567`
-  and email to `johndoe@example.com` respectively.
+  and `INSURANCE_POLICY` to `Health policy` respectively.
-* `edit 2 n/Betsy Crower t/` Changes the second client’s name to `Betsy Crower` and clears all existing tags.
+* `edit 2 n/Betsy Crower t/` Changes the 2nd client’s name to `Betsy Crower` and clears all their existing tags.

 <br>